-- (a) in the case of Ecuador:

-- (i) the income tax;

-- (ii) the value added tax; and

-- (iii) the tax on assets abroad;

-- (b) in the case of Japan:
+- (a) in Japan:

-- (i) the taxes referred to in clauses (i) to (iv) of subparagraph (b) of paragraph 3 of Article 2;
+- (i) the taxes referred to in clauses (i) to (iv) of subparagraph (a) of paragraph 3 of Article 2;

 - (ii) the special corporation tax for reconstruction;

 - (iii) the consumption tax;

 - (iv) the local consumption tax;

 - (v) the inheritance tax; and

 - (vi) the gift tax;

+- (b) in Peru:

+- (i) the taxes referred to in subparagraph (b) of paragraph 3 of Article 2;

+- (ii) the general sales tax;

+- (iii) the excise tax; and

+- (iv) the recreational boat tax;

 - (c) any other tax as may be agreed upon from time to time between the Governments of the Contracting States through an exchange of diplomatic notes;

-- (d) any identical or substantially similar taxes that are imposed after the date of signature of the Convention in addition to, or in place of, the taxes covered by subparagraph (a), (b) or (c).
+- (d) any identical or substantially similar taxes that are imposed after the date of signature of the Convention in addition to, or in place of, the taxes referred to in subparagraph (a), (b) or (c).

-3. When a revenue claim of a Contracting State is enforceable under the laws of that Contracting State and is owed by a person who, at that time, cannot, under the laws of that Contracting State, prevent its collection, that revenue claim shall, at the request of the competent authority of that Contracting State, be accepted for purposes of collection by the competent authority of the other Contracting State.
+When a revenue claim of a Contracting State is 3. enforceable under the laws of that Contracting State and is owed by a person who, at that time, cannot, under the laws of that Contracting State, prevent its collection, that revenue claim shall, at the request of the competent authority of that Contracting State, be accepted for purposes of collection by the competent authority of the other Contracting State.
 That revenue claim shall be collected by that other Contracting State in accordance with the provisions of its laws applicable to the enforcement and collection of its own taxes as if the revenue claim were a revenue claim of that other Contracting State that met the conditions allowing that other Contracting State to make a request under this paragraph.

-When a revenue claim of a Contracting State is a claim 4. in respect of which that Contracting State may, under its law, take measures of conservancy with a view to ensure its collection, that revenue claim shall, at the request of the competent authority of that Contracting State, be accepted for purposes of taking measures of conservancy by the competent authority of the other Contracting State.
+4. When a revenue claim of a Contracting State is a claim in respect of which that Contracting State may, under its law, take measures of conservancy with a view to ensure its collection, that revenue claim shall, at the request of the competent authority of that Contracting State, be accepted for purposes of taking measures of conservancy by the competent authority of the other Contracting State.
 That other Contracting State shall take measures of conservancy in respect of that revenue claim in accordance with the provisions of its laws as if the revenue claim were a revenue claim of that other Contracting State even if, at the time when such measures are applied, the revenue claim is not enforceable in the first-mentioned Contracting State or is owed by a person who has a right to prevent its collection.